2019 JEGS 200: Race

-Summary

-Austin Hill and Derek Kraus at the race.
+Austin Hill (16) and Derek Kraus (19) at the race.

 Brett Moffitt started on pole and led the first stage of the race, though Johnny Sauter trailed him closely.
 Sheldon Creed was able to catch up to Sauter and move up into contention thanks to lapped traffic.
 When Creed caught up to Moffitt, they approached Spencer Boyd and Ray Ciccarelli running side-by-side.
-The lapped trucks held up both Moffitt and Creed, allowing Sauter to take and hold on to the lead, winning the stage.
+The lapped trucks held up both Moffitt and Creed, allowing Sauter to take and hold on to the lead, winning the second stage.
 Creed got off pit road quickly and managed to lead 59 of the next 61 laps.
 A caution occurred due to Austin Wayne Self crashing on the front stretch, causing all of the drivers to make their final pit stops for the race.
 Creed fell behind while Ben Rhodes assumed the lead.
 Afterwards, Creed spun exiting Turn 2 and hit Todd Gilliland, heavily damaging the front of his truck, ultimately eliminating him from the race after his strong run.

-Sauter was able to pass Rhodes for the lead with 30 laps to go, and held off a charging Brett Moffitt to claim his 24th career Gander Outdoors Truck Series victory and his third straight win at Dover.
+Sauter was able to pass Rhodes for the lead with 30 laps to go, and held off a charging Moffitt to claim his 24th career Gander Outdoors Truck Series victory and his 3rd straight win at Dover.